Expression Prompt Collaboration Transformer for Universal Referring Video Object Segmentation: Acknowledgment

-This work is partially supported by the National Natural Science Foundation of China (No. U21A20518, No. 61976086, and 62106071), the Special Project of Foshan Science and Technology Innovation Team (No. FS0AA-KJ919-4402-0069), and in part by Hangzhou SurImage Technology Company Ltd.
+This work was supported in part by the National Natural Science Foundation of China under Grant U21A20518, Grant 62106071, Grant U23A20341, and Grant 62473139; and in part by Hangzhou SurImage Technology Company Ltd.